Sienci-Labs/Resources/superlongboard/slb-upgrading.md

    ![](/_images/_superlongboard/_upgrade/slb_up_p12_OnOff.jpg){.aligncenter .size-medium}

 **Congratulations!** You’ve wired up your new SLB with all its typical accessories!
-If you still have other, slightly less common accessories to wire in, then keep reading the next section; otherwise you can move over to <a href="https://resources.sienci.com/view/slb-upgrading/#gSender">gSender</a> to connect and do some quick tests.
+If you still have other, slightly less common accessories to wire in, then keep reading the next section; otherwise you can move over to <a href="https://resources.sienci.com/view/slb-upgrading/#gSender" target="_blank" rel="noopener">gSender</a> to connect and do some quick tests.

 ## Optional Wiring